geziogas/parallel-assignment-1/README.md

-# parallel-assignment-1
+# Programming for Parallel Computers
-Repository for 1st assignment of the course Programming of Parallel Computers
+## Repository for 1st assignment of the course Programming of Parallel Computers

+- [ ] Nothing !